fabkrum/web-performance-resources/crux-page-data.md

 3. If the page group has not enough data Google aggregates the data for whole site (see [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/))

+## CrUX API - What data do I get?

+The CrUX API is updated on a daily basis (between 8am and 10am in Europe) and delivers the 75p of the last 28 days.
+The Google Search Console works with the same data but need some hours to process the data.

+Recommeded article from Barry Pollard [An In-Depth Guide To Measuring Core Web Vitals](https://www.smashingmagazine.com/2021/04/complete-guide-measure-core-web-vitals/)

 ## Generate your free CruX API Key

 ### Open the website